 All these years in business have taught me a few things and since it is the beginning of the year I decided it was time to share them with you.

 - Pay yourself – Don’t forget to also pay yourself.
 I also pay myself every 2 weeks.
-When I learned about Profit First 2 weeks ago I might pay myself a huge sum one week and then not pay myself for weeks or maybe even months!
-Now I get the same amount ever 2 weeks making my own finances a lot better.
+Before I learned about Profit First 2 years ago I might pay myself a huge sum one week and then not pay myself for weeks or maybe even months!
+Now I get the same amount every 2 weeks making my own finances a lot better.
 I can’t recommend Profit First enough, it really changed how I do business!

 - Stick to your genius – This one fits in with my story about mistakes.
 You know what you are good at.
 And you should definitely try and learn even more about that subject and become a real expert.
 But stick with what you know (or thereabouts).
 Don’t go making movies if your expertise is online marketing.
 They are just too far apart 😀 Don’t fall in the trap of being everything for everyone.